AniAdamPashut/assempreted/examples/readme.md

 # Some examples to runnable code

-There is documentation in form of comments
+## Each example has in-file documentation